Weedshaker/event-driven-web-components-router/readme.md

 > A router for an event driven architecture.

+### Installation and Serving

+- npm install
+- npm run serve
+npm run serve is important, since for single-page style routing the web server must redirect to an entry file => index.html

 ### Articles

 - [Build an Event Driven TodoMVC App with 8 lightweight VanillaJS Web Components](https://dev.to/weedshaker/build-an-event-driven-todomvc-app-with-8-lightweight-vanillajs-web-components-5b65)